 This year, I used the SVG pattern from the bags to make myself a fun Halloween shirt and a matching pumpkin for my decor!

-You can download the FREE pattern for Jack Skellington (I also have Oogie Boogie) in the trick or treat bags post.
+You can download the FREE pattern for Jack Skellington’s face here.

-I cut the main characteristics of Jack’s face out on black glitter heat transfer vinyl, eyebrows, eyes, nose, and mouth as well as his tie on my Silhouette Cameo.
+I cut the main characteristics of Jack’s face out on black glitter heat transfer vinyl (eyebrows, eyes, nose, mouth, and tie).

 Note: Remember, when cutting HTV flip the image horizontally prior to cutting.